Our statement of purpose

 and should always encourage children to fulfil their potential.

-Foster Carers must ensure that children are registered with a local GP within one week of
+Foster Carers must ensure that children are registered with a local GP and dentist within one

 consultation with their supervising social worker, the child’s social worker and if appropriate